 WELCOME TO OUR WEBSITE

 The Manatee Genealogical Society of Manatee County, Florida is proud to offer this website as a gateway to our services, resources, programs, and information on our society.
-Due to current circumstances, society meetings are virtual until future notice.
+Our society is conducting hybrid meetings from November through May and virtural meetings from June through October.
+Please see the Calendar of Events for more information.
 A separate e-mail will be sent to you to provide access to our meetings via Zoom.
-Visitors may also attend with an advance request sent via e-mai to: email@example.com
+Visitors may also attend with an advance request sent via e-mai to: firstname.lastname@example.org

 Facebook Page: Don’t forget to check our Facebook page for up-to-the-minute information on our events.